 A pass-through offers the weakest form of incentives for securing efficiency.
 In terms of the current framework, pass-through treatment is used for ancillary services which consist of payments to generators.
 This is largely due to the relatively uncontrollable nature of (some aspects) of these costs and also the variable nature of the costs associated with ancillary services.
-These costs are currently subject to review by SEMC.
+These costs are currently subject to review by SEMC and the tariffs paid to generators for their services are approved by the UR.